 • Sync to an active directory – to keep user profiles and allow for ease of single sign-on or extra security features like two-factor authentication (This prevents unauthorised people from accessing your emails by pairing to your phone via an SMS code).

-• The mailbox (since you are storing contact details or using it along with a CRM or ERP solution) should be GDPR-compatible.
+• Your mailbox (since you are storing contact details or using it along with a CRM or ERP solution) should be GDPR-compatible.

-• Finally, it should provide the ability to add features in future, like extra archiving space, advanced threat protection and enterprise voicemail (phone to email) capability.
+Finally, a good email hosting service should provide the ability to add features in future, like extra archiving space, advanced threat protection and enterprise voicemail (phone to email) capability.
 These are signs of a good email solution/offer.

 Preparing yourself to use the solution can be free if you have the time.
 Most software suppliers like Microsoft (via Office 365) for example, have support sites with primary training material and “how-tos” on their websites.